MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplatform-integration-overview.md

 - Connect a Power BI semantic model to [!INCLUDE[prod_short](../includes/prod_short.md)] to read data.
 - Embed a Power BI report, page, or visual in the [!INCLUDE[prod_short](../includes/prod_short.md)] client.

-### Connector: How to connect a Power BI semantic model to Business Central to read data
+### How to connect a Power BI semantic model to Business Central to read data

 [!INCLUDE[prod_short](../includes/prod_short.md)] integrates with Power BI through a connector using OData.
 The connector can read data from API pages/queries and from UI pages exposed as OData web services.